 This system contains static-sensitive components.
 Always ground yourself with a proper wrist strap before handling any circuits so that static charges are removed from the body.
-Use static suppressive packaging to protect electronic
+Use static suppressive packaging to protect electronic assemblies removed from the unit.

 Follow the instructions in the installation, operating, and programming manuals.
 These instructions must be followed to avoid damage to the control panel and associated equipment.
 FACP operation and reliability depend upon proper installation.